Mithralsmith/SalesTaxProblem/SalesTaxProblem/ReadMe.txt

 Based on the Preamble and Evaluation Guidelines, This application is representative of my coding style.

 The Console program itself was written to meet the bare requirements since a real application that uses these classes would not be a console program.
 No Input mechanism, No UI, and no data store.
+I would consider The program and the SalesTransaction to be class integration test tools for the models and services that would be replaced by a real UI.

 Assumptions:
 1) Rounding is to be done once for each line of the receipt.
 This is consistent with examples.
 The actual